-The source text is split into tokens using the maximal munch technique, i.e., the lexical analyzer tries to make the longest token it can.
+The source text is split into tokens using the maximal munch technique, i.e., the lexical analyzer makes the longest token it can.
 For example >> is a right shift token, not two greater than tokens.
 There are two exceptions to this rule:

-- A .. embedded inside what looks like two floating point literals, as in 1..2, is interpreted as if the .. was separated by a space from the first integer. - A 1.a is interpreted as the three tokens 1, ., and a, while 1. a is interpreted as the two tokens 1. and a
+- A .. embedded inside what looks like two floating point literals, as in 1..2, is interpreted as if the .. was separated by a space from the first integer. - A 1.a is interpreted as the three tokens 1, ., and a, whereas 1. a is interpreted as the two tokens 1. and a.

-Character Set
+2.2 Character Set

-'''

 Character:

 any Unicode character

-'''

-End of File
+2.3 End of File